eblekkenhorst/SMA-API-BasicReporting/README.md

 The API's sandbox swagger can be found here: https://sandbox.smaapis.de/basicreporting/index.html

 I'm not a professional developer so there's plenty room for improvement.

+The script can get PV generation for your plant for a year, month, week or day.
+The current daily generation can be automatically uploaded to pvoutput.org.
 ```
 usage: sma-basicreporting [-h] [-v] [-c CONFIGFILE] (-y PVYEAR | -m PVMONTH | -w PVWEEK | -d PVDAY | -t | -T)